tweag/jupyenv/README.md

 # JupyterWith

 **disclaimer:**
-the goal of this experimental repository is to find a comfortable way to setup JupyterLab with various kernels with Nix.
+This is an experimental repository that we want to use to find a comfortable way to setup JupyterLab with various kernels with Nix.
+It might therefore change significantly.

 This repository defines various Nix expressions that can be used to setup JupyterLab with various extensions and kernels.
 The JupyterLab environment is